Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 The Vietnamese language tends to be a bit more verbose than English for example, which usually causes the navigation to look a bit more cluttered.
 The Vietnamese alphabet (chữ quốc ngữ) is a Latin alphabet with additional diacritics for tones and certain letters.
-As you may have guessed, there is a very limited number of fonts that support the display of Vietnamese alphabet which vastly reduce the choices for the designers.
+As you may have guessed, there is a very limited number of fonts that support the display of the Vietnamese alphabet which vastly reduces the choices for the designers.

-You may note need a website yet.
+You may not need a website yet.
 I have outlined many other alternatives for going online without a website.
-If you still believe that you need a website, don't rush to spend you money with an agency yet.
+If you still believe that you need a website, don't rush to spend your money with an agency yet.
 If you are short on cash and willing to do most of the work yourself, I strongly recommend looking into website builders.
 Website builders are great tools to help you create and deploy websites online.
 There are quite a few local website builders in Vietnam, but I strongly recommend going with established names such as SquareSpace, Wix, or Webflow.

 Please do note that some of these website builders do not support multiple languages by default, which can be a key feature in Vietnam.
 Even WordPress has sloppy support for multiple languages, with the necessity to purchase a commercial plugin such as WPML.
 Multiple language support is one of the features that we support out-of-the-box with our Nilead website platform.